afska/gba-link-connection/README.md

 *(aka Multi-Play Mode)*

-This is the Link Port mode that games use for multiplayer.
+[⬆️](#gba-link-connection) This is the Link Port mode that games use for multiplayer.

 The library uses message queues to send/receive data and transmits when it's possible.
 As it uses CPU interrupts, the connection is alive even if a console drops a frame or gets stuck in a long iteration loop.
 After such an event, all nodes end up receiving all the pending messages.